 Although many ant varieties can cause problems in a home, few are as potentially damaging as the carpenter ant.
 This aptly named species builds its nest by tearing tunnels through wood.
-If left unchecked, this can wreak havoc on a home—resulting in thousands of dollars in damage.
-The worst part?
-Once you have ’em, they’re almost impossible to get rid of.
-This is why it’s crucial to find a suitable solution that will eliminate the colony for good.
+If left unchecked, this can wreak havoc on a building—resulting in thousands of dollars in damage.
+This is why it’s crucial to find a suitable solution that will eliminate the whole colony for good.

-- BEST BANG FOR THE BUCK: Raid Max Double Control Ant Baits
+- BEST BANG FOR THE BUCK: Mighty Mint Gallon Insect and Pest Control

 - BEST BAIT GEL: Combat Indoor and Outdoor Ant Killing Gel